kube-ci/engine/docs/concepts/crds/workflow.md

 ### spec.serviceAccount

 Name of the service-account to ensure RBAC for the workflow.
-This service-account must have `watch` permission for the resources specified in `spec.triggers`.
-If you specify `envFromPath` in `spec.triggers`, it must also have `create` and `get` permissions for `secrets`.
+This service-account along with operator's service-account must have `list` and `watch` permissions for the resources specified in `spec.triggers`.

 ### spec.envVar